learning-and-explorations/microfrontend-learning/README.md

 ## Routing requirements
 ### Container + sub-apps require routing features
 * Users can navigate around to different sub apps using routing logic built into the container
-* Users can navicate around _IN_ a subapp using routing logic built into the subapp itself
+* Users can navigate around _IN_ a subapp using routing logic built into the subapp itself
-* Not all subapps will require routing
+* Not all sub-apps will require routing

 ### Sub apps need to add in new pages routes all the time
 * New routes added to a subapp shouldn't require a redeploy of the container